ianthehenry/basilica/README.md

 - request a code (see `POST /codes`)
 - Basilica emails it to you
 - you trade in the code for a token (see `POST /tokens`)
-- you use that token to authenticate all future requests (details to follow)
+- you use that token to authenticate all future requests (by setting the `X-Token` header)

+I'm gonna repeat that last thing because it's important: you need to set an `X-Token` header to make an authenticated request.
+No cookies, query parameters, nothing like that.
+That header is the only thing that counts.

 This is similar to the "forgot my password" flow found in most apps, except that you don't have to pretend to remember anything.